-- ▶ Bandying about the term brandy
+- Bandying about the term brandy

-- ▶ Discovering how brandy is made
+- Discovering how brandy is made

-- ▶ Listing some brandy brands
+- Listing some brandy and pisco brands

-- ▶ Snorting from a snifter
+- Drinking from a snifter

 Brandy is made in most countries that produce wine.
-Brandy is derived from the Dutch term brandewijn, meaning burnt wine.
+Brandy is derived from the Dutch term brandewijn, meaning "burnt wine."
 The term was known as branntwein or weinbrand in Germany, brandevin in France, and brandywine in England.
 Today, the word has been shortened to brandy.